leriomaggio/async-ipython-magic/README.md

 This module is only available in **Python 3** standard library.
 For Python 2, you have to `pip install` the [futures](https://pypi.python.org/pypi/futures)

+A couple of fix could be included in the code to easily support Python 2 as well, leveraging on the `six` module.
+These fixes will be soon included in the code base.

 ## Usage ##